pommicket/ted/development.md

 Make sure to define `comment-start` and `comment-end` for the language in `ted.cfg`.

+You will probably want to update `keywords.py` when implementing syntax highlighting.

 ### Syntax highlighting

 Obviously we don't want to re-highlight the whole file every time a change is made.